 Our Additional Learning Support Team meets the specific learning needs of students who may need short term or on-going help to succeed on their course.
-The Sixth Form has specialist support staff, who work in classes or in discrete one- to-one sessions.
+The Sixth Form has specialist support staff, who work in classes or in discrete small group or one-to-one sessions.
 In addition, we have a range of assistive technologies.

 Learning support staff can also help if you have a learning, sensory or physical disability.
 The Learning Support Team apply for exam access arrangements and can provide specialist equipment (such as a laptop or software) where necessary.
-Please contact your Progress Tutor or Darren MacFarlane, Senior Leader and Head of Learning Services if you have any questions.
+Please contact your progress coach or Darren MacFarlane, Senior Leader and Head of Learning Services if you have any questions.

-Senior Leader Team
+Senior Leadership Team